rendall/icebreakers/QUESTIONS.md

   * What is something you hate doing?
 Why?
   * What is something you love doing?
 Why?
   * What is something you think is totally overrated?
-  * What is something you’ve always wanted to do but haven’t done yet?
+  * What is something you've always wanted to do but haven't done yet?
-  * What is the most feel-good film you’ve ever seen?
+  * What is the most feel-good film you've ever seen?
   * What is your biggest pet peeve?
   * What is your favorite sport or physical activity?
   * What is your favorite thing to do by yourself?